School of Media and Journalism

 Length of Program

 To gain the most from the program, students should select a three-member advisory committee early.
-Led by a member of the schoolís graduate faculty who serves as the studentís advisor, the committee acts as a resource as well as referee of the final project.
+Led by a member of the school's graduate faculty who serves as the student's advisor, the committee acts as a resource as well as referee of the final project.

-Federal financial aid is available for M.A.T.C. students who are enrolled a minimum of 4.5 hours per semester and who show financial need.
+Federal financial aid is available for MATC students who are enrolled a minimum of 4.5 hours per semester and who show financial need.
 The aid is typically limited to federal loans.
-No scholarships, grants, assistantships or fellowships are currently available through the UNC School of Journalism and Mass Communication.
+No grants, assistantships or fellowships are currently available through the UNC School of Media and Journalism.
+Continuing MATC students may also be considered for academic scholarships.

 The program is small and very selective; 10 to 12 students are admitted each year.
-Admissions decisions are based not only on the standard criteria described elsewhere in this catalogóGRE scores, grade averages, and letters of recommendationóbut also on a determination of whether the applicantís interests and goals fit with those of the program and faculty.
+Admissions decisions are based not only on the standard criteria described elsewhere in this catalogGRE scores, grade averages, and letters of recommendationbut also on a determination of whether the applicant's interests and goals fit with those of the program and faculty.
 For that reason, the statement of purpose and statement of research interests that must accompany an application are extremely important, and applicants are encouraged to be as specific as possible in outlining their research interests and career goals.

 Other requirements include:

-• At least eight courses, totaling at least 24 credits, of 700-, 800-, and 900-level courses within the School of Journalism and Mass Communication
+At least eight courses, totaling at least 24 credits, of 700-, 800-, and 900-level courses within the School of Media and Journalism

-• At least four semesters in residence, with a minimum of two semesters in continuous study at UNCĖChapel Hill
+At least four semesters in residence, with a minimum of two semesters in continuous study at UNCChapel Hill

 Length of Program

 Students normally spend two years taking courses, then take comprehensive exams very early in their third fall semester.
 They then write their dissertation proposals.
-After the proposal is approved by the studentís doctoral committee, the dissertation must be completed and defended.
+After the student's doctoral committee approves the proposal, the dissertation must be completed and defended.
 The nature of the dissertation research will govern the length of time a student spends on the project, but many students find it takes about one year to complete a dissertation.
 In general, it takes three years, and often more, to complete the Ph.D.
-The Graduate School requires students to complete the degree within eight years of entry into the program.
-Students who do not finish within eight years may petition for an extension.
+The Graduate School requires students to complete the degree within eight years of first registration in the doctoral program.
+Reapplication is required to continue pursuit of the degree if the eight-year time limit expires.
+In extenuating circumstances, a student in good academic standing may petition for an extension for a definite, stated period of time (up to one year).

-Each Ph.D. student selects a five-member dissertation committee, which is approved by the associate dean for graduate studies.
-This committee consists of three School of Journalism and Mass Communication faculty members and two graduate faculty members from outside the school.
-The studentís advisor serves as chair of the committee.
+Each Ph.D. student selects a five-member dissertation committee, which is approved by the senior associate dean for graduate studies.
+This committee consists of three School of Media and Journalism faculty members and two graduate faculty members from outside the school.
+The student's advisor serves as chair of the committee.
 The committee should consist of professors with whom the student has taken courses.
-The committee guides the studentís academic development, administers and evaluates the comprehensive exams, and approves the dissertation proposal and dissertation.
+The committee guides the student's academic development, administers and evaluates the comprehensive exams, and approves the dissertation proposal and dissertation.

 Courses for Graduate and Advanced Undergraduate Students